• Skip to primary navigation

 What will I receive for my investment?

-That will vary from project to project.
-In some projects you would expect to receive a regular flow of income, while in others you would expect your interest to appreciate over time.
+Your return will vary from project to project.
+For some projects you might receive a regular flow of income, while for others your interest might appreciate over time.
 We’ll describe the investment goals of each project as clearly as we can.

 The real estate market crashed in 2007-8.
 Could that happen again?